ets-labs/python-dependency-injector/docs/tutorials/aiohttp.rst

 Minimal application
 -------------------

 In this section we will build a minimal application.
-It will have an endpoint that we can call.
-The endpoint will answer in the right format and will have no data.
+It will have an endpoint that will answer our requests in json format.
+There will be no payload for now.

-Edit ``views.py``:
+Edit ``handlers.py``:

 .. code-block:: python

-   """Views module."""
+   """Handlers module."""

    from aiohttp import web